 Your Investment is Liquid

-Once you do, the funds will be reflected in your brokerage account.
-Best of all, you won’t have problems finding a buyer to take over your position.
+You won’t have problems finding a buyer to take over your position.
 This is because the gold trading markets are highly liquid.

 In the conventional gold marketplace, you can only make an investment equal to your budget.
 However, several gold trading instruments enable you to gain access to the market with leverage.
 This means that you can enter a gold trading position worth more than you have in your brokerage account.

-Much like other financial instruments, you can make money trading gold when you correctly predict which way the markets will go.
+Much like other financial instruments, you can potentially make money trading gold when you correctly predict which way the markets will go.
 That is to say if you are long on gold, and the price increases, you will make a profit.
 Similarly, if you short-sell gold and the price goes down, you will also make a profit.

 Whether or not you make money will ultimately depend on how successful you are in predicting the markets.
 The amount that you stake on each trade will also play a part in how much you are able to make.